SENPAI-Molecular-Dynamics/SENPAI/README.md

 - `-o | --out` Required.
 Specifies the name prefix for the output file. using `-o out` with two particles would tell Ammonium to create `out0.csv` and `out1.csv`.

-- `--grav nb` Specifies the value for the gravitational coupling constant, in SI units

 - `--elec nb` Specifies the value for the electromagnetic coupling constant, in SI units

 - `--time t` Specifies the simulation duration, in picoseconds